 Michelin offers a map of all of north and west Africa, which did not look detailed enough for my needs.
-I purchased a map of Senegal/Gambia online from International Travel Maps.
+I purchased a map of Senegal/Gambia online.
 I highly recommend bringing whatever map(s) you can get your hands on.
 For Guinea, I photocopied a page out of my world atlas, and even that was useful.

 There is not enough space to go into the details of all the vaccines and medications you need to arrange.
 Check the web or yellow pages to see if there is a travelers’ clinic in your area; the CDC website also lists recommendations for each country.
 My malaria tablets probably saved me a couple of times; two long-term travelers I met were not so lucky.
 Surprisingly, I did not get really sick in 5 weeks; I did try to maintain a vegetarian diet when possible.
 Take water purification tablets or a filter pump, which can save you money in the long run.
 I drank untreated well water twice, without harm.